SOTIF-AVLab/SinD/README.md

 # SinD

-The SIND dataset is a drone dataset that records signalized intersections,  providing information such as traffic participant trajectories, traffic light status, and high-resolution maps
+The SIND dataset is a drone dataset that records signalized intersections,  providing information such as traffic participant trajectories, traffic light status, and high-definition maps

 <img src="SIND.jpg">